five elements header

 How we use the five elements

 To understand patient feedback.
-Answers to questions on Press Ganey surveys, the quantitative data, doesn’t provide much detail.
-It’s the stories that shed light on why a patient needed more explanation or how asking about the patient’s family makes them feel like a person, not a diagnosis.
+Answers to questions on patient surveys, or the quantitative data, doesn’t provide much context.
+It’s the stories that shed light on why a patient needed more explanation or how asking about a patient’s family makes them feel like a person, not a diagnosis.

 Identify specific behaviors to care teams to start, stop, and continue.
 Delivering an exceptional experience often means becoming more consistent with specific behaviors.
-We use the five elements to help teams understand the high-impact behaviors that make a difference with patients.
+We use the five elements to help teams understand the high-impact behaviors that create a more meaningful connection with patients.

 Widen the perspective from one method of improvement.
 Typically, teams have focused on one area of improvement, such as efficiencies around wait time.
 Managing wait time is important, but its equally important to demonstrate consistent behaviors in the other four areas.
 The five elements helps broaden improvement opportunities beyond one path of improvement.